microsoft/windows-admin-center-sdk/windows-admin-center-developer-tools/docs/getting-started.md

 ## Side Loading Sample Extension

 Your project can be side loaded into a local instance of Honolulu for testing by attaching the locally served project into Honolulu.
--	Launch Project Honolulu in a web browser
+-	Launch Windows Admin Center in a web browser
 -	Open the debugger (F12)
 -	Open the Console and type the following command:
 	``` ts